Contrast-Security-OSS/docs/content/user/jenkins/install/InstallingContrastJenkinsPlugin.md

 This section will go over the install of the Contrast Jenkins plugin on your Jenkins instance.

 First, go the `Manage Jenkins` Page then to `Manage Plugins`.

 Click on the `Available` section and filter for `contrast`.

 Here you will see the `Contrast Jenkins Plugin`.
-Click the corresponding checkmark and either `Install without Restart` or `Download now and install after restart`.
+Click the corresponding check mark and click either the `Install without Restart` or `Download now and install after restart` button at the bottom.

 Now you have successfully installed the Contrast Jenkins plugin!
+Time to start verifying your build with our plugin!